Knife River Indian Villages National Historic Site: Village

 At the Knife River Indian Villages National Historical Site there are the visible remains of earth-lodge dwellings, cache pits, and travois trails.
 The remains of the earth-lodge dwellings can be seen as large circular depressions in the ground.
 These dwellings were as large as 40 feet in diameter and 14 feet high.
 They were made entirely of wood, covered by a layer of willows which was, in turn covered by a layer of dried grass.
 The grass layer was covered by about 4 inches of earth - hence the name.
 Many were once large enough to house up to 2 families.
-Their most valued horses were kept overnight in a coral by the door.
+Their most valued horses were kept overnight in a corral by the door.
 The dwellings were constructed at ground level, but daily sweeping created a floor somewhat lower than the ground outside.
 The fireplace was in the center and a hole in the roof allowed the smoke to get out.
 As the dwellings were abandoned, the walls and roof collapsed and created the visible outer circular rim.

 Sakakawea (Sacagawea) was a Shoshone captive who lived in one of the villages of the Knife River.
 The presence of Sakakawea and her son on the Lewis and Clark Expedition was extremely crucial to the safety and guidance of the party and the success of their mission.
 In addition to her ability to translate for them, tribes who encountered the party believed that the presence of the young woman and child indicated they were not a threat.
 This is due to the fact that war parties did not allow women and children to accompany them.

 The Knife River Villages served as an important major central trading and agricultural area.
 The Native Americans served as middlemen in a trading network that stretched from Minnesota, to the Great Plains and Gulf Coast, and the Northwest Pacific Coast.
 Their trading largely consisted of furs, guns, and metals such as copper, but the Hidatsa and Mandan also traded corn and other agricultural products.
 They raised corn, beans and squash as well as sunflowers in their extensive gardens which were managed by the women.